Application deadline extended! New deadline: Friday february 16!

-The ATJ Tech Fellows Program 2017 Fellowship application is open.
-Deadline: February 22, 2017 at 8:00pm EST - you may only apply to be a Fellow between the opening and closing dates.
+The 2018 ATJ Tech Fellows Program application is now open.
+Deadline: Friday, February 16, 2018 at 8:00pm EST - you may only apply to be a Fellow between the opening and closing dates.
 We do not accept applications during the dates that fall outside of the application cycle window.
 You may apply through our Online Application Portal or Download the Application and email us your completed application package.

 Who Should Apply?

 We’re looking for entrepreneurial-minded law students who are passionate about social justice and want to spend the summer learning new ways to leverage technology in order to improve access legal services for low-income individuals and communities.